Corporate Income Tax

 The due date for filing a Corporate Income Tax (CIT) return is generally five months after the end of the company’s fiscal year.
 For example, when the fiscal year of Company X ends on the 31st of December 2019, the Corporate Income Tax (CIT) return has to be filed with the Dutch Tax Authorities before the 1st of June 2020.

 The payment of the corporate income tax is due within two months after the date of assessment.

 Are there any Dutch withholding taxes on corporate income?

-No, in principle there are no withholding taxes related to corporate income (tax).
+No, in principle there are no withholding taxes related to Corporate Income (tax).
 However, based on a preliminary assessment, the corporate income tax can already be claimed by the tax authorities in advance and can be due on a monthly basis.

 Fiscal unity regime

-The main rule is that every company pays its own CIT.
+The main rule is that every company pays its own Corporate Income Tax.
 But in The Netherlands, a parent company can form a tax group, called a fiscal unity, with one or more of its subsidiaries.
 When a parent company forms a group with one or more of its subsidiaries The Dutch Tax Authorities will treat the group as a single taxpayer, meaning that only one Corporate Income Tax return has to be filed instead of one for each company.
 In this tax return profits and losses can be consolidated between all members of the fiscal unity regime.